 With increased housing demand from 2010 to 2020, some homebuilders expressed concern to PDS staff regarding the timing of permit issuance.
-Throughout much of its history, Round Rock required the subdivision improvements, including roads, drainage, and utilities, for a new neighborhood to be completed and accepted by the City prior to issuing permits for new single-family homes, apart from model homes.
+Throughout much of its history, Round Rock required the subdivision improvements, including roads, drainage, and utilities, for a new neighborhood to be completed and accepted by the city prior to issuing permits for new single-family homes, apart from model homes.
 This protects the homebuyer and ensures an orderly construction process.
 However, subdivision acceptance can be lengthy and includes non-construction related items such as easement recordation, posting of fiscal, and landscape plantings.
-To assist builders in getting some homes on the ground faster while protecting the homebuyers, the City revised the Round Rock Development Code to allow the issuance of up to 30 permits for each phase once the subdivision improvements are substantially complete.
+To assist builders in getting some homes on the ground faster while protecting the homebuyers, the city revised the Round Rock Development Code to allow the issuance of up to 30 permits for each phase once the subdivision improvements are substantially complete.

+Over the last century, Round Rock has grown to include areas with different alcohol serving regulations.
+The city had inherited a patchwork of regulations relating to how late alcohol could be served and whether spirits could be served as well as beer and wine.
+In 2018, a voter referendum allowed sales of mixed drinks in all areas of the city, and the City Council voted to extend serving hours to 2:00 a.m. in all areas of the city.
 The revised Round Rock Development Code, adopted in 2018, consolidated all development-related ordinances, including zoning, subdivision, and sign ordinances.
 The goal was to improve ease of use by both applicants and PDS staff, eliminate inconsistencies between ordinances, and reduce potential for future error as codes are amended.
 At the same time, a number of significant changes were made in the substance of the Code:

 - Created new zoning districts: SF-3 (Single-Family Mixed), OF-2 (Mid-Rise Office) MU-R (Mixed-Use Redevelopment and Small Lot) and MU-G (Mixed-Use Greenfield and Large Lot).
-These districts described development forms that the City wishes to encourage, but that were not otherwise accommodated under the zoning code. - Added street connectivity requirements for new residential subdivisions to improve mobility, particularly for pedestrians, bicyclists, transit, and emergency vehicles. - Allowed minor plats to be reviewed administratively, so that relatively uncomplicated plats did not need to be reviewed by PDS staff and the Planning and Zoning Commission. - Strengthened measures to protect the largest trees during the development process. - Required all properties to have on-site stormwater detention facilities for a one-percent annual chance flood event, instead of only those properties with known flooding issues.
+These districts describe development forms that the city wishes to encourage, but that were not otherwise accommodated under the zoning code; - Added street connectivity requirements for new residential subdivisions to improve mobility, particularly for pedestrians, bicyclists, transit, and emergency vehicles; - Allowed minor plats to be reviewed administratively, so that relatively uncomplicated plats did not need to be reviewed by the Planning and Zoning Commission; - Strengthened measures to protect the largest trees during the development process; and - Required all detention ponds to be designed to accommodate the one-percent annual chance flood event, instead of only those properties in developments located in areas with known flooding issues.

-PDS has made development processes more navigable for developers and manageable by the City.
+PDS has made development processes more navigable for developers and manageable by the city.
 Most significantly, the Planning, Code Enforcement, Building Inspection, and Development Services functions merged into a single department in 2012 and moved into the same building in 2013.
 In 2016, all civil inspectors responsible for private sector development were reassigned from the Transportation Department to PDS.
 Application intake for all plat, zoning, site plan, and subdivision permits were directed to a single location with dedicated intake staff in 2017.
 The case management process was implemented in 2018, in which a staff member is assigned to follow each project through platting, subdivision, and site permitting processes.

-The City's first permit-tracking software system, TRAKiT, was implemented in 2012, improving communications between reviewers and allowing applicants to follow their application's progress.
-In 2016, the City created a list of pre-approved products for developer-built infrastructure, saving both applicants and reviewers time in selecting and evaluating product specifications.
+The city's first permit-tracking software system, TRAKiT, was implemented in 2012, improving communications between reviewers and allowing applicants to follow their application's progress.
+In 2016, the city created a list of pre-approved products for developer-built infrastructure, saving both applicants and reviewers time in selecting and evaluating product specifications.